jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 You'll need the following prerequisites, but don't worry - our installers will automatically install them if they're missing:

 1. **Claude Desktop App** - Download and install from [Anthropic's website](https://claude.ai/downloads)
-   - This is the only prerequisite you must install manually
+   - The installer will offer to help you download it if needed
-   - The installation scripts will check if Claude Desktop is installed
+   - Our installers will now create the config file even if Claude doesn't

-2. **Node.js and npm** - Required but will be automatically installed if missing
+2. **Node.js and npm** - Will be automatically installed
-   - The installer will set up Node.js with the tools for compiling native modules
+   - The installer bundles a portable version of Node.js
+   - No manual installation required

 3. **Git** - Optional, will be automatically installed if missing
    - If Git can't be installed, the scripts will download the repository as a ZIP file